danielsaidi/OnboardingKit/README.md

 Tutti will only display a hint/tutorial once by default.
 You can reset the display state of a hint/tutorial if you want to display it multiple times.

-Tutti also supports user-specific onboarding.
-Just specify `userId` and Tutti will display a hint/tutorial once for every new user.
+Tutti also supports multiple users.
+Just specify `userId` and Tutti will display a hint/tutorial once for every user.

 ## Install